 Figure 1 illustrates the saildrones trajectories through the Bering Strait, the Chukchi Sea, and the Beaufort Sea, following the sea ice retreat during summer 2019.
-The two saildrones start very close to each other (less than 5 km) but then take different paths in the Beaufort Sea (thus, at the end of the entire time series considered in the study, distance between two saildrones exceed 380 km).
-The two saildrones SSS and SST time series illustrate the very high

-SSS and SST variability in this area, with SSS values between 25 pss and 32.5 pss and SST values between -1°C and 10°C, over 3 months (figure 2 and figure 3a, b, c and d).
+The two saildrones start very close to each other (at less than 5 km) but then take different paths in the Beaufort Sea (thus, at the end of the entire time series considered in the study, the distance between two saildrones exceeds 380 km).
+The two saildrones SSS and SST time series illustrate the very high variability in this area, with SSS values varying between 25 pss and 32.5 pss and SST values between -1°C and 10°C, over 3 months (figure 2 and figure 3a, b, c and d).

-Saildrones and satellite measurements are compared through the analysis of 6 specific dates corresponding to different situations, indicated on figure 1.
-In the following, "period X-Y" refer to the time span separating event X and event Y. The two first events correspond to two freshenings observed briefly by the saildrones in the vicinity of sea ice (event 1 - 2019/06/19 and event 2 - 2019/07/05).
-In the end of July, the focus is made on a large Chukchi Sea MWL (event 3 - 2019/07/25), corresponding to the end of MWL crossing by the saildrones.
-In August, the proximity of saildrones with sea ice edge in the Beaufort Sea is analysed (event 4 - 2019/08/08).
-Finally, different pathway of saildrones is observed between middle of August (event 5 - 2019/08/15), exit of the Beaufort Sea MWL, and early September (event 6 - 2019/09/05), when S1036 recorded high frequency variability.
+Saildrone and satellite measurements are compared through the analysis of 6 specific time periods corresponding to different situations, indicated on figure 1.
+In the following, "period X-Y" refer to the time span separating event X and event Y. The two first events correspond to two freshening events briefly detected by the saildrones in the vicinity of sea ice (event 1 - 2019/06/19 and event 2 - 2019/07/05).
+In the end of July, the focus is made on a large Chukchi Sea MWL (event 3 - 2019/07/25), corresponding to the end of the crossing of a MWL by the saildrones.
+In August, the proximity of saildrones with the sea ice edge in the Beaufort Sea is analyzed (event 4 - 2019/08/08).
+Finally, the two saildrones follow different pathways between the middle of August (event 5 - 2019/08/15) at the exit of the Beaufort Sea MWL and early September (event 6 - 2019/09/05), when S1036 records high frequency variability.

 In the Bering Strait, the saildrones cross relatively salty PW (figure 2a).
-During this period (prior to the event 1), many satellite SSS are filtered, consistently with the close presence of sea ice and the coastline near saildrones.
-Consequently, the satellite weekly SSS retrieval uncertainties remain high, between 0.4 and 0.7, rather consistent with the observed spread of satellite SSS with respect to saildrones SSS.
+During this period (prior to the event 1), many satellite SSS are filtered (Figure 3a and b), consistently with the close presence of sea ice and the coastline near the saildrones.
+Consequently, the satellite weekly SSS retrieval uncertainties remain high (between 0.4 and 0.7), explaining the high spread of the differences between the satellite and saildrone SSS.
 The absolute difference between saildrones and SMOS+SMAP SSS is the largest observed, exceeding 2.5 pss (figure 3a and b).
-During the journey of the two saildrones toward the North, S1037 records a large decrease in SSS and SST, from more than 30 pss to 26 pss and from 5°C to -1°C (event 1).
+During the journey of the two saildrones northward, S1037 records a large decrease in SSS and SST, from more than 30 pss to 26 pss and from 5°C to -1°C (event 1).
 The signature of this event is much weaker on S1036 records and poorly captured by satellite SSS and SST measurements (figure 3a and b).
 SIC map indicates the presence of thin ice filament of low concentration (figure 4a).
 S1037 is closer to this filament and probably crosses a first MWL.

-After this event, during period 1-2, both SSS and SST increase promptly and reach values characteristic of PW.
+After this event, during period 1-2, both SSS and SST quickly increase and reach values characteristic of PW.
 STDD during period 1-2 is the highest of the other periods.
-It reaches 0.92 pss between SMOS+SMAP SSS and S1036 (STDDS1036) and 1.01 pss between SMOS+SMAP SSS and S1037 (STDDS1037).
+It reaches 0.92 pss between SMOS+SMAP SSS and S1036 (STDD{S1036}) and 1.01 pss between SMOS+SMAP SSS and S1037 (STDD{S1037}).